ganelson/inform-evolution/proposals/0016-language-extensions-reform.md

 A few notes:

-(1) The language bundle does not specify an author in its `is` object: but of course it's part of an extension which does have a named author, so it's not really anonymous.
+(1) The language bundle does not specify an author in its `is` object: but of course it's very likely to be part of an extension which does have a named author, so it's not really anonymous.

 (2) A language bundle, unlike a kit or an extension, cannot have `needs`, that is, cannot require other resources to be present.
 It is the lowest of the low: it is needed by others, but needs nothing for itself.

 (3) The `"supports"` list says what this bundle can do.
-Inform will reject an attempt to compile a project `written in French`, for example, if `"syntax"` is not in the `"supports"` list for that language.
-To support `"play"`, a kit must be provided as part of the surrounding extension; to support `"syntax"`, a Preform file must be provided in the language bundle; to support `"indexing"`, an `Index.txt` file must be provided in the language bundle.
+Inform will reject an attempt to compile a project `written in French`, for example, if `"written"` is not in the `"supports"` list for that language.
+To support `"played"`, a kit must be provided as part of the surrounding extension; to support `"written"`, a Preform file must be provided in the language bundle; to support `"indexed"`, an `Index.txt` file must be provided in the language bundle.

 (4) `"translated-syntax-cue"` is now optional.
 At one time it was intended that